 Other Gene Regulation Mechanisms in Bacteria

 The lac operon is one example of how bacteria can control gene expression.
-There are many ways to control the expression of a gene in bacteria:
+There are many ways to control the expression of a gene in bacteria, including regulating transcription, translation, and the protein product produced following translation.

 - Regulation of transcription.